Pixplicity/beginners-workshop/lesson4/README.md

 ![Somethings's wrong with our custom adapter](img/somethings_wrong.png)

-Move your cursor to the line in error an press `Alt-Enter` to see some quickfixes
+Move your cursor to the line in error an press `Alt-Enter` to see some quickfixes.

 ![Quick fix me please](img/quick_fix_me_please.png)